And I was abandoned by my country.

 My Fight for Survival in Tiflet 2 Prison

-Paperback & eBook Available
+Available in Paperback & eBook

 If you're facing your own darkness, know that you're not alone.